We Need to Talk about Cannabis in Wake of Highland Park Shooting

 Why America will regret legalization

+Public opinion is warming to legal pot.
+Public opinion is wrong.
 The Democrats have a new moral crusade.
 It’s youth-oriented and free of identity politics.
 It’s got nothing to do with Trump, or Russia.
 Today’s Democrats are fighting for your right to get baked.
-If you’re skeptical, please understand that this is not just a plunge into unfettered hedonism.
-Sen.

 Beautiful Boy Movie Review by Dr. Robert DuPont